Some interesting articles about Steadicams

 The balance of the rig and therefore the steadiness or the shot can

 also be upset by the wind.
-A blustery wind is the worst; it's like someone
+A blustery wind is the worst; it's like

-this is to get someone to flag the wind off the rig using a 4X4.
-If the
+way to overcome this is to get someone to flag the wind off the rig

-wind is heading straight down the lens, obviously he can't do that or he'd
+he can't do that or he'd

-be in shot, so it's a matter of getting two boards and forming a 'V' behind
+be in shot, so it's a matter of getting two boards and forming a 'V'

 you, to stagnate the flow.